tsevans/NetRender/README.md

 #### *Windows*

-If you're running Windows there will be some additional steps in order to support C.
+If you're running Windows there will be some additional steps in order to support the C language requirements.

 * Download and install the [Microsoft Visual C++ Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)